All posts

 In mid-March 2025, Alpha 2.0 moved beyond Wallet and was integrated directly into the Binance Exchange interface.
 From there, users can discover and purchase on-chain tokens using their existing Binance account balances (removing the need to set up a separate Web3 wallet) while Alpha in Wallet remains available.

-“Alpha Bridge” Is NOT a Cross-Chain Bridge
+“Alpha Bridge” is NOT a cross-chain bridge

 When people say “Alpha Bridge,” they usually mean Binance Alpha 2.0, which bridges the user experience between Binance’s CEX balances and buying on-chain tokens inside the Exchange.
 It does not move assets between different blockchains.
 That “bridging” is metaphorical UX language from Binance’s own announcement.